martinberlin/Remora-matrix/README.md

 ![Remora Logo](./assets/remora-matrix.svg)

-# Remora-matrix

-Remora listens to UDP short commands or MIDI to trigger LED Matrix Animations.
-Receives ; commands from [ORCΛ](https://github.com/hundredrabbits/Orca)

 ## Launching matrix effects using MIDI as a trigger

 Our previous [Firmware Remora](https://github.com/martinberlin/Remora) was intended to receive short commands from ORCΛ and make very simple Neopixels  animations on addressable LEDs stripes (WS2812B like)

-**PLAN A**
+**PLAN A** NODEJS Middleware

-To use this for the moment we convert incoming MIDI input to UDP using a **nodejs middleware**.
+The first implementation that does not need any Midi HAT to convert the signal to midi uses a **nodejs middleware**.
 To start it just go to the directory:

     cd middleware/midi-to-udp
     nodejs midi.js